Contributing

 their corresponding Go package's import path.
 This data is key to being able to

-take the Neotest/treesitter position type and generate a valid go test
+take the Neotest/treesitter position type and generate a valid go test command

 for it.
 In essence, this approach is what makes neotest-golang so robust.